 Large respiratory droplets are assumed to be the primary mode of human-to-human transmission.
 Direct contact with bodily fluids or lesion material, as well as indirect contact with lesion material, such as through contaminated clothing or linens, are further human-to-human transmission mechanisms.

 Signs and symptoms of Monkeypox

 The infection generally begins with flu-like symptoms such as fever, muscular pains, and enlarged lymph nodes before creating a chickenpox-like rash on the face and body.
-The body rashes characterized by raised bumps that develop into puss-filled blisters which dry out and fall off over time.
-The patient may also experience back pain, head ache, and profound weakness.
+The body rashes are characterized by raised bumps that develop into puss-filled blisters which dry out and fall off over time.
+The patient may also experience back pain, headache, and profound weakness.

-It also produces symptoms similar to small pox in milder form.
+It also produces symptoms similar to smallpox in a milder form.
 In most cases, illness last two to four weeks.
 The rash appears 1 to 3 days (sometimes longer) after the beginning of fever, and it generally begins on the face and spreads to other regions of the body.